 The lands and waters that make up the Buffer Preserve have a rich history of human occupation.
 In order to adequately assess and interpret the full range of cultural resources, the Buffer Preserve facilitates and conducts research to serve as a foundation for developing a comprehensive cultural resources management plan starting with a detailed assessment of the location and description of these resources.
 As the Buffer Preserve's archaeological surveys and artifact collection inventory progresses, this information is incorporated into its education and outreach programs.

-While the St. Joseph Bay State Buffer Preserve buildings are currently closed for repairs due to Hurricane Michael, other public areas withing the Preserve (hiking, biking, horseback riding trails) are all open and available for use.
+The St. Joseph Bay State Buffer Preserve buildings have been re-opened after repairs; other public areas within the Preserve (hiking, biking, horseback riding trails) are also open and available for use.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.